edwards158/DataScienceMachineLearning/README.md

 # Machine Learning (Shallow) and Data Science

-This repository contains my work in the field of Deep Learning.
-Some of the notebooks relate to the  [Deep Learning Nanodegree Foundation](https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101) program, which consists of a bunch of tutorial notebooks for various deep learning topics.
-These notebooks are mostly implemented in Tensorflow.
+This repository contains some of my work in the field of Shallow Machine Learning.

-The other material is notebooks of experiments, hacks and code ideas from various sources.
-These mostly consist of notebooks implemented in Keras with Tensorflow backend.
-For these notebooks I have used the following sources as my guide:
+The notebooks are experiments, courses, kaggle entries, hacks and code ideas from various sources.
+These conists of notebooks using python with pandas, numpy and scikit learn.
+For most of these notebooks I have used the following sources as my guide:

 - [Sebastian Raschka](https://sebastianraschka.com/books.html)
 - [Jason Brownlee](https://machinelearningmastery.com)